-Mostly, because a deck of fifty two playing cards (fifty four if you include both jokers) represents randomness in its truest form.
-A deck of cards has also become completely synonymous with magic to the point where every single magic kit contains at least one deck of cards.
+Mostly, because a deck of fifty-two playing cards (fifty-four if you include both jokers) represents randomness in its purest form.
+A deck of cards has also become entirely synonymous with magic to the point where every single magic kit contains at least one deck of cards.
 They are also an item that almost every single person has in their house and that they can easily understand since they will have most likely played at least a few card games.

-When starting out in learning magic, most teachers and mentors will push their students towards a deck of cards.
+When starting the process of learning magic, most teachers and mentors will push their students towards a deck of cards.
 A deck of cards hold an entire world of possibilities within them.
-As I mentioned recently, if you were to hold a properly shuffled deck of cards in your hands, the odds of them having ever been in that order before are infinitesimally small.
-A deck of cards beautifully capture a “battle” between the magician, and complete chaos.
-Cards are used to represent an unending struggle to try and control chance and possibility that is presented in an easily digestible format for the spectator to comprehend and consume.
+As I mentioned in a recent article, if you were to hold a properly shuffled deck of cards in your hands, the odds of them having ever been in that order before are infinitesimally small.
+A pack of cards beautifully capture a “battle” between the magician, and complete chaos.
+Cards are used to represent an eternal struggle to try and control chance and possibility that is presented in an easily digestible format for the spectator to comprehend and consume.

 As such, magicians start learning magic with a deck of cards as it is the easiest way to introduce a complete newcomer to the world of possibility that is contained within magic.
-There is nothing wrong for a new student to start learning coin magic straight off the bat, in fact, some of the greatest magicians do.
-Complete beginners though, need to be introduced to the more complex concepts that magicians must regularly wrestle with.
+There is nothing wrong for a new student to start learning coin magic straight off the bat; in fact, some of the greatest magicians do.
+Complete beginners though, need to be introduced to the more complex concepts that magicians must regularly wrestle with as gently as possible.

-Many card magic effects can be considered “self-working” meaning they require no misdirection, no sleight of hand, no complex movements, but rather only require our new budding performer learn a series of easy to repeat moves.
+Many card magic effects can be considered “self-working”.
+What this means is that they require no misdirection, no sleight of hand, no complex movements, but instead only need our new budding performer to learn a series of easy to repeat moves.
 These effects can be used as the frame around which the tutor provides information on those crucial but seemingly insignificant factors that make for a great magic effect such as presentation, card handling and the patter that brings it all together.
-This is like learning a very simple cover of a famous song on the guitar, which for me was Smoke on the Water.
+This is like learning a straightforward cover of a famous song on the guitar, which for me was Smoke on the Water.

 One of my favourite magicians, Michael Vincent, uses the analogy by saying that a deck of cards is simply the piano he can carry in his pocket.

 Later on, having come to grips with these foundational skills, it is that much easier for the student to move on to learning magic with anything they can get their hands on.
-Once the framework has been created for understanding how magic works in the most basic sense, it can be applied to anything in the world, allowing for the magician to perform any kind of magic effect they can think of.
+Once the framework has been created for understanding how magic works in the most basic sense, it can be applied to anything in the world, allowing for the magician to perform any kind of magic effect.